This course covers both the academic and practical elements of electronics.

 It is taught across six units covering topics such as digital and analogue systems, circuits and components and a programmable control systems project.

-At A2 Level you will study communications systems and systems applications, the final module being the design project where you will design and test an electronic system.
+In year two, you will study communication systems and systems applications.
+The final unit will be a project where you will design and test an electronic system.

-At AS and A Level the course has practical and theoretical components.
+This course has both practical and theoretical components.
 Four of the six components are assessed by external examination, the remaining two being internally assessed.

 This course allows progression to higher education or vocational electronics training via an apprenticeship and will provide a firm foothold for students wishing to study electronics or engineering.